Mahmoud20301/depi_tasks/Task2/README.md

 ## Prerequisites
 - Local machine with Ansible installed
 - Remote machine accessible via SSH
 - User with `sudo` privileges on the remote machine
+## SSH Setup
+Before running Ansible, ensure you can connect to the remote machine via SSH: ssh-keygen -t rsa           # Generate a new SSH key pair on your local machine ssh-copy-id USER@REMOTE_IP  # Copy your public key to the remote machine's ~/.ssh/authorized_keys

 ## Project Structure